 Address: 3505 West 35th Street, Austin, Texas 78703

-You’ll find beautiful palm trees and colorful peacocks within the Mayfield Park and Nature Preserve.
-It will feel as if you’ve been transported to a tropical island oasis.
+Beautiful palm trees and colorful peacocks are in the Mayfield Park and Nature Preserve.
+It will feel like you’ve been transported to a tropical island oasis.
 You will find a hike and bike trail within the nature preserve area and several other smaller walking trails.

 21. Enjoy Live Music in the Live Music Capital of the World